lmcinnes/umap/doc/interactive_viz.rst

 Exploring Fashion MNIST
 -----------------------
-A web based interactive exploration of 3D UMAP embedding ran on the Fashion MNIST dataset.
+A web based interactive exploration of a 3D UMAP embedding ran on the Fashion MNIST dataset.
 Users can freely navigate the 3D space, jumping to a specific image by clicking an image or entering an image id.
-Like Grant Custer's UMAP Explorer, each point is rendered as the the actual image and colored according the label.
+Like Grant Custer's UMAP Explorer, each point is rendered as the actual image and colored according to the label.
 It is also similar to the Tensorflow Embedding Projector, but designed more specifically for Fashion MNIST, thus more efficient and capable of showing all the 70k images.